Spinal fluid smear; Cerebrospinal fluid smear

 How the Test is Performed

 A sample of CSF is needed.
-This is usually done with a lumbar puncture, or a spinal tap.
+This is usually done with a lumbar puncture (also called a spinal tap).

 The sample is sent to a laboratory.
 There, a tiny amount is spread on a glass slide.
 Laboratory staff then views the sample under a microscope.
 The smear shows the color of the fluid and the number and shape of cells present in the fluid.
 Other tests may be done to check for bacteria or fungi in the sample.